PeterZajac/PeterZajac/README.md

 # Welcome to my GitHub profile! 👋

-Hello, my name is Peter Zajac! 🚀 I'm a Computer Science student at Pan-European University in Bratislava. 🎓
+Hello, my name is Peter Zajac! 🚀 I'm a Computer Science student at Pan-European University in Bratislava, and Software developer at Riwers.io. 🎓

 ## About Me🧑‍💻